NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-When the water surface is determined using a DEM, a mask of the image portion above water, and corresponding camera, and the cameras have been bundle-adjuted or aligned, the option ``--bundle-adjust-prefix`` must be used with ``bathy_plane_calc`` (see :numref:`bathy_plane_calc_example1`).
+When the water surface is determined using a DEM, a mask of the image portion above water, and corresponding camera, and the cameras have been bundle-adjusted or aligned, the option ``--bundle-adjust-prefix`` must be used with ``bathy_plane_calc`` (see :numref:`bathy_plane_calc_example1`).